101 – King’s University College at Western University

 - Contact Information

 The quality of education at King’s stands second to none.
-Degree programs are primarily liberal arts in areas such as Business, Finance, Accounting, Social Sciences, Arts, Disability Studies, Thanatology, Childhood and Social Institutions, Social Justice and Peace Studies, and Social Work, as well as a Master’s degree in Social Work.
+Degree programs are available in areas such as Global Commerce, Management, Finance, Accounting, Social Sciences, Arts, Catholic Studies for Teachers, Disability Studies, Thanatology, Childhood and Social Institutions, Social Justice and Peace Studies, and Social Work, as well as a Master’s degree in Social Work.
 Renowned as a centre of teaching excellence, King’s has received top grades from national student surveys on the quality of teaching and student/faculty interactions.
-With a student to faculty ratio of 19 to 1, students are able to request more 1-on-1 time with professors.
+With a student-to-faculty ratio of 19 to 1, students are able to request more one-on-one time with professors.

-Residence is available for approximately 350 students and student support services for academic or financial counselling are readily available.
+Residence is available for approximately 330 students, and student support services for academic or financial counselling are readily available.
 King’s offers a generous scholarship and bursary program, and guarantees an Entrance Scholarship to high school students with final admission averages of 80% or greater.
 In addition, there is an extensive Work Study program on campus that allows students to be employed while studying.

 King’s offers a range of degree programs: